Paracetamol is a common painkiller used to treat aches and pain.

 Ask your GP or pharmacist for advice if you take too much paracetamol, even if you feel well.
 There may be a risk of delayed and serious liver damage.

-Immediate action required: Call your GP or call 999 or 112 for an ambulance immediately if:
+Emergency action required: Call your GP or call 999 or 112 for an ambulance immediately if:

 - you take more than 2 extra tablets of paracetamol